Skip to content

 If you've never heard of cold pressed and wondering if there's much difference, the answer is yes.
 Read on to find out how cold pressed juice is made and why it's...

-At PRESS, we take the highest quality premium fruit and veg (yes, that includes the wonky ones) and combine it with industry-leading cold pressed manufacturing techniques.
 Up to a kilo of fruit and veg goes into each of our 500ml juices providing you with the best tasting juices with the highest concentration of nutrients that nature can supply!

 But the question is 'does it really matter which one you drink?'

-If you've never heard of cold pressed and wondering if there's much difference, the answer is yes.
+If you've never heard of cold pressed and wondering if there's much difference, the simple answer is yes.
 Read on to find out how cold pressed juice is made and why it's better for you and your body!

 Regular Juice